cloudmesh/cloudmesh-robot/robotcamp/grovepi.md

     			pitches=[262,294,330,349,392,440,494,523, 587, 659,698,784,880,988,1047]
     			duration=0.1
     			for p in pitches:
-      				self.buzz(p, duration)  #feed the pitch and duration to the function, “buzz” time.sleep(duration * 0.5)
+      				self.buzz(p, duration)  #feed the pitch and duration to the function, buzz time.sleep(duration * 0.5)
     			for p in reversed(pitches):
      				self.buzz(p, duration)